 If the child is determined eligible for BCW, a SC will be assigned as the Ongoing SC.
 In some cases, the Intake and Ongoing SC will be the same person.

-Please note Districts are subject to be audited in regards to fair distribution of Service Coordination cases.
+Please note Districts are subject to be audited in regard to equitable distribution of Service Coordination cases.

 B. Intake Activities